 7. What happens if you can't pay or don't pay

-If you've filled up then realise you don't have cash or a card on you to pay, explain the situation to the attendant.
+If you've filled up with petrol already, before realising you don't have cash or a card on you to pay, explain the situation to the attendant.

 Mostly customers are encouraged to phone a friend or relative who can make payment via their debit card.
 If that's not possible you'll be asked to fill in a No Means to Pay (NMtP) form giving your details and return to settle up within 48 hours.

 If you've been completely forgetful and driven off, then that's known as Making off Without Payment (MoWP) and is a criminal offence.
 Security cameras at fuel stations make a record of customers' numbers so you could expect a visit from the boys in blue.

 Six unusual uses for WD40

 8. Forecourt attendants aren't a thing of the past

 Having a uniformed attendant 'pump gas' for you isn't a throwback to the 1950s and a gentler, more civilised age of motoring – it's available now.

 In 2012, Shell reintroduced petrol pump attendants at selected stations.
 Currently they're available at 180 stations.

 The attendants can refuel your car and offer free assistance with basic car care, such as checks on tyre pressure and tread, and oil and screen wash levels.